nielsole/ecoflow-bt-reverse-engineering/README.md

 Every action on the Delta 2 sends a UDP packet.
 In rare cases there is up to 3 seconds delay from pressing a button to sending the packet.
 I started labelling sample packets in commands.
 I have gotten some of them wrong, focussing on the data points I care about most rn.

+## Demo

+The `experimental/main.py` script connects to the Delta 2 and turns on the AC output and receives (not yet parses) the status data.

 ## Why?